notaryproject/specifications/specs/trust-store-trust-policy.md

     1. If under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509):
         1. If [`sufficient and necessary conditions to trigger timestamp countersignature verification`](./trust-store-trust-policy.md/#timestamp-countersignature-verification-details) are satisfied, perform timestamp countersignature verification:
             1. Check the unsigned attribute `Timestamp Signature`, if not present or empty, fail this step.
+            1. Validate the `signing-certificate-v2` ([RFC-5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)) attribute of timestamp CMS.
+When missing, fail this step.
             1. Verify the timestamp countersignature and validate the `TSTInfo` based on [RFC 3161](https://datatracker.ietf.org/doc/html/rfc3161) and [RFC-5816](https://datatracker.ietf.org/doc/html/rfc5816).
+In this process, a timestamp certificate chain MUST be built and chained up to a trusted root certificate as per setting in `trustStore` with trust store type `tsa` in trust policy.
             1. Validate that the timestamp hash in `TSTInfo.messageImprint` matches the hash of the signature to which the timestamp was applied.
             1. Validate that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
             1. Validate that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
-            1. Validate the `signing-certificate-v2` ([RFC-5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)) attribute of timestamp CMS.
-When missing, fail this step.
-            1. Validate that the timestamp certificate chain leads to a trusted root certificate as per setting in `trustStore` with trust store type `tsa` in trust policy.
-            1. Validate timestamp certificate chain revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section.
+            1. Validate timestamp certificate chain revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section based on `Timestamp revocation check` of trust policy.
             1. Retrieve the timestamp's time from `TSTInfo.genTime`.
             1. Retrieve the timestamp's accuracy.
             If the accuracy is explicitly specified in `TSTInfo.accuracy`, use that value.